-Funding for all MPO activities is provided by the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), and the MPO members on an 80/20 split.
-The 20% local match is mandated by federal law for any MPO to receive transportation planning funds.
-The local match assessed to the participating member agencies is based on a fair share process.
-The agencies appoint representatives to the Technical and Policy Committees of the NATS MPO.
+Funding for MPO activities is primarily provided by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA), supplemented by a 20% local match contributed by MPO member agencies.
+This cost-sharing arrangement is mandated by federal law and is distributed equitably among participating members, who also appoint representatives to the NATS MPO's Technical and Policy Committees.